itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

-eas update --branch preview --message "mindblown. all notifaction errors are fixed. wew i have some major studying to do lmao but the brain fog is real"
+eas update --branch preview --message "were good now"

 This should be
 eas update --branch preview --message "Your update message"